agony-unleashed/agony-unleashed.github.io/recruitment/index.md

 and determine if the corp is a good fit for the individual.
 In this period we ensure that the Trial fits in with the corp socially and has, or is developing, passable PVP skills.
-We aren't looking for elite PVPers, but some basic skill should be developed during the Trial by even the greenest of recruits.
+We aren’t looking for elite PVPers, but some basic skill should be developed during the Trial by even the greenest of recruits.
 Conversely, the Trial period is for the individual to see whether Agony’s play style and culture are right for them.